foggy-frost-forest/UniMoE-Audio/README.md

    # Use Alibaba Cloud mirror source
    pip install torch==2.1.1 torchvision==0.16.1 torchaudio==2.1.1 -i https://mirrors.aliyun.com/pypi/simple/ --extra-index-url https://download.pytorch.org/whl/cu121
    ```
+A `dac model` is also required to be downloaded in '/path/to/UniMoE-Audio/utils/dac_model'.
+It will be automatically downloaded when running the first time.

 ## UniMoE Audio Weights
 `All weights` should be downloaded to ensure use.
 After downloading all of them, organize the weights as follows in '/path/to/UniMoE-Audio-preview' folder: